-Veeck, the operator of "a non-commercial website that provide[d] information about north Texas,"82 decided to post the local building codes of two small towns in north Texas, Anna and Savoy.
-Both towns "had adopted the 1994 edition of the Standard Building Code written by [the] appellee [in the case], Southern Building Code Congress International, Inc. ('SBCCI')."83 When he had trouble getting a copy of the codes from the towns, Veeck purchased a copy from SBCCI for \$72.00.
-He then cut and pasted the text to his website, removing any suggestion that the codes were published by SBCCI, and identifying them simply as "the building codes of Anna and Savoy, Texas."84 SBCCI "demanded that [Veeck] cease and desist from infringing its copyrights."85 The district court granted summary judgment in favor of SBCCI, issuing a permanent injunction and awarding monetary damages.
-The Fifth Circuit upheld the decision on appeal, but "elected to rehear th[e] case en banc because of the novelty and importance of the issues it present[ed]."86 The central issue was "the extent to which a private organization may assert copyright protection for its model codes, after the models have been adopted by a legislative body and become 'the law."87
+The Veeck case began in 1997, when Peter Veeck, the operator of "a non-commercial website that provide[d] information about north Texas,"132 decided to post the local building codes of two small towns in north Texas, Anna and Savoy.
+Both towns "had adopted the 1994 edition of the Standard Building Code written by [the] appellee [in the case], Southern Building Code Congress International, Inc. ('SBCCI')."133 When he had trouble getting a copy of the codes from the towns, Veeck purchased a copy from SBCCI for \$72.00.
+He then cut and pasted the text to his website, removing any suggestion that the codes were published by SBCCI, and identifying them simply as "the building codes of Anna and Savoy, Texas."134 SBCCI "demanded that [Veeck] cease and desist from infringing its copyrights."135 The district court granted summary judgment in favor of SBCCI, issuing a permanent injunction and awarding monetary damages.
+The Fifth Circuit upheld the decision on appeal, but "elected to rehear th[e] case en banc because of the novelty and importance of the issues it present[ed]."136 The central issue was "the extent to which a private organization may assert copyright protection for its model codes, after the models have been adopted by a legislative body and become 'the law."137

-The en banc court's "short answer" was that, while a code author retains copyright over a model code after it is adopted into law, the author cannot claim copyright over the code qua law.88 The decision was grounded in long-standing Supreme Court precedents89 the majority read "to enunciate the principle that 'the law,' whether it has its source in judicial opinions or statutes, ordinances or regulations, is not subject to federal copyright law."90 Because the law must be freely available, reasoned the court, its accessibility to the public cannot be conditioned on the consent of a copyright holder.91 The court found some support for this conclusion in a First Circuit case, Building Officials & Code Administrators v.
-Code Technology, Inc. (BOCA), which expressed doubt about the continuing viability of copyright protection for a code adopted as law, but did not actually decide the issue.92 The Fifth Circuit further buttressed its decision with an appeal to the merger doctrine,93 holding that "[t]he codes are 'facts' under copyright
+The en banc court's "short answer" was that, while a code author retains copyright over a model code after it is adopted into law, the author cannot claim copyright over the code qua law.138 The decision was grounded in long-standing Supreme Court precedents139 the majority read "to enunciate the principle that 'the law,' whether it has its source in judicial opinions or statutes, ordinances or regulations, is not subject to federal copyright law."140 Because the law must be freely available, reasoned the court, its accessibility to the public cannot be conditioned on the consent of a copyright holder.141 The court found some support for this conclusion in a First Circuit case, Building Officials & Code Administrators v.
+Code Technology, Inc. (BOCA),